szobov/ros-opentelemetry/README.md

 ```

-After this instrumentation the traces will be connected between two nodes.
+After this instrumentation, the traces will be connected between two nodes.

 #### Logs